earthly/website/blog/_posts/2023-09-11-shutting-down-earthly-ci.md

 But, as you already know what this blog post is about, making Earthly CI successful turned out to be more challenging than we thought.

-## The early symptoms
+## The Early Symptoms

 For Earthly CI, we did a [solid launch](https://earthly.dev/blog/launching-earthly-ci/), landed on [TechCrunch](https://techcrunch.com/2023/02/23/earthly-wants-to-reinvent-continuous-integration-to-make-it-faster-and-cheaper/), and lined up [a few blog articles for Reddit and HackerNews](https://earthly.dev/blog/remote-code-execution/).

 From the launch we got about 50 emails signing up on the waitlist in the first week or two, outpacing the goals we had.
 We started setting up calls with these people, and, right off the bat, we could sense a big difference between existing Earthly users vs. people who were coming to us for the first time.

-These weren’t the raving fans we were used to talking with.
+These weren't the raving fans we were used to talking with.
 New people would look at Earthly CI with a skeptical eye.
 They were mostly thinking that "all CIs are the same - they just have different syntax," and then they would not really look any further as to why we might actually be different.
 As a result, the conversation invariably turned to the **cost of migration**.
 How difficult would it be for them to rewrite and adapt a bunch of existing scripts to be able to use Earthly effectively?

 Existing users, by contrast, were already fans, had already done the work of the migration, and already saw the benefits of Earthly.
 They were ready to champion us in their organizations, even if not everyone in their organization was on board yet.

 We kept talking to as many teams as we could, to understand the apprehension toward Earthly CI, but it always came back to weighing the cost of migration vs. the benefit.
 And we could never win this up-front, mainly because these prospects had no idea whether we could deliver on the benefits we promised at scale.
 We don't have a long-established reputation like our incumbents.
 Existing users claimed we were 10x easier to use, but how can you prove that to a new client on a quick Zoom call?
-So it didn’t make sense for them to jump head-first into an expensive and time-consuming migration effort just because some startup they had never heard of promised to deliver the sun and the moon.
+So it didn't make sense for them to jump head-first into an expensive and time-consuming migration effort just because some startup they had never heard of promised to deliver the sun and the moon.

 We also tried getting existing Earthly Satellite customers to switch to Earthly CI – after all, they were all using Satellites **in their CIs**.
 The problem with this group was that they were already getting 95% of the value of Earthly CI through Satellites.
 Their builds were already really fast.
 Compared to a GitHub Actions + Satellite setup, Earthly CI wasn't better, or at least, it wasn't better enough to warrant the switch.

 And then, after the launch traffic died down...
 There was silence.

-## The most ridiculous negative lead qualification criteria ever
+## The Most Ridiculous Negative Lead Qualification Criteria Ever

 The odd thing about direct calls with prospects was that we could never convince them to try out any of our products when talking to them face to face.
 Not Earthly CI, not Satellites, not even Earthly.
 At this point, we probably had over 100 calls with prospects.
 We were hearing over and over how they spent 2 years migrating to their current setup, how they put so much effort into it, and how throwing all that away would be so wasteful.
 And how annoying it is to switch CIs.